Animal health, livestock and farm animals

 Animal welfare licences

 We regulate business activities to safeguard animal health and welfare.
 We issue licences and carry out inspections to make sure welfare regulations are complied with.
-Please see below for related pages that provide detailed information about each licence as well as application forms to download.
-However, if you wish to apply for either a zoo licence or a licence for home boarding cats, please contact please use the contact us link below.
+Please see the related pages on this page which provide detailed information about each licence as well as application forms in PDF format to download which can be found in our Documents section.
+However, if you wish to apply for either a zoo licence or a licence for home boarding cats, please use the contact us section to email us.